ashavitt/Cat-Mouse/README.md

 Using the id field, we can set focus to widgets.
 In the project we have only set focus to button widgets.
 When the state marks some widget id as focused, we can search for it in the widget tree using its id (find_widget_by_id) and change the button's background to appear focused, and also to call its click handler using the keyboard RETURN key.
 ## Error Handling
+We check for general runtime errors (allocation errors, SDL errors) every time such possible errors may occur.
+If such an error occurs, we print an error message to stderr and return some value to indicate an error occured.
+Such a value is NULL for functions returning pointers or some number other than 0, according to the error codes defined in error/error.h .
+The function calling the function where the error occured, will recieve an error code and print to stderr the higher level message about the error.
+Thus messages will be printed in all function-call depth, explaining exactly where the error occured.
+Eventually, some information may be retrieved from the program's return value using the $? command.
 ## Dependency Tree

 ## Directory Hierarchy